 Exciting new research shows that bacteria in our gut can have mind-altering effects on how we think, feel, react, and remember.

-A number of animal studies have demonstrated the stress-relieving effects of various strains of probiotics on mice1, but human studies are coming to the same conclusions: beneficial bacteria can influence our mood and brain function.
+A number of animal studies have demonstrated the stress-relieving effects of various strains of probiotics on mice1, but human studies are coming to the same conclusions: beneficial bacteria can help influence our mood and brain function in all these areas:

-• Decreased emotional reactivity: When shown pictures of negative or scary faces, women who consumed a probiotic-rich yogurt twice daily for four weeks had brain scans that showed decreased activity in the parts of the brain responsible for emotions and sensation2.
+• Emotional reactivity: When shown pictures of negative or scary faces, women who consumed a probiotic-rich yogurt twice daily for four weeks had brain scans that showed decreased activity in the parts of the brain responsible for emotions and sensation2.

-• Improved cognitive health: In the same study, resting brain scans of the women in the probiotic group showed greater connectivity between the brainstem and an area of the brain associated with cognition, the prefrontal cortex2.
+• Cognitive health: In the same study, resting brain scans of the women in the probiotic group showed greater connectivity between the brainstem and an area of the brain associated with cognition, the prefrontal cortex2.

-• Lowered temporary stress and anxiety levels: Medical students getting ready for a big examination drank fermented milk for eight weeks.
+• Temporary stress and anxiety management: Medical students getting ready for a big examination drank fermented milk for eight weeks.
 Compared to the placebo group, the probiotic group had lower cortisol levels (a marker of stress), increased serotonin levels, and fewer GI symptoms typically associated with temporary stress and anxiety3.

-• Improved mood: Forty patients experiencing low mood and sadness received either probiotic supplements or placebo.
-By the end of eight weeks, the probiotic group had improved scores on the mental health inventory test, as well as significantly higher levels of glutathione, an amino acid antioxidant thought to help prevent temporary depression4.
+• Mood: Forty patients experiencing low mood and sadness received either probiotic supplements or placebo.
+By the end of eight weeks, the probiotic group had improved scores on the mental health inventory test, as well as significantly higher levels of glutathione, an amino acid antioxidant thought to help support healthy mood4.

 It’s easy to envision how the microbes in our body, most of which reside in our gut, can impact our digestion and immune system; after all, their proximity to our digestive and immune processes makes them perfect helpers.
 What’s harder to grasp is how these microscopic bugs can have an effect on our feelings and state of mind.